Part 1: NCIS and Jon O'Neill series

 I don't know.
 I need to know if they are safe.
 I need them to be safe.
 I need them.

-Jethro felt his phone vibrate.
+Gibbs felt his phone vibrate.
 He had been sitting with the kid for two hours and had yet to see the kid twitch.
 He quickly exited the room and answered his phone.

 "Gibbs, are you pulling some kind of practical joke on me?"
 Abby complained.

-Jethro frowned, "What do you mean, Abs?"
+Gibbs frowned.
+"What do you mean, Abs?" he asked impatiently.

 "I mean… you said this guy was a kid.
 But there is no way this silver fox is a kid," Abby replied.

 "Sorry, Gibbs.
 Your fingerprints belong to one Major General Jonathan J. O'Neill.
 USAF.
-We really need to work with the Air Force more often if all their generals are so hot," Abby rattled on.
+We really need to work with the Air Force more often if all their generals are this hot," Abby rattled on.

 "Sorry, but I ran it twice.
 I even pulled out the Kinsey shooting file to make sure.
 All the prints are identical," Abby sounded smug.